matiasgali/guillotine/README.md

 Description
 -----------
 Guillotine is a jQuery plugin meant to implement image cropping.
-The developer sets a restriction of width an height and the user can select the area she wants by rotating, zooming or dragging the image within a window (restriction).
+The developer sets a restriction of width and height and the user can select the area she wants by rotating, zooming or dragging the image within a window (restriction).